dkincer87/csharp-flow-sdk/README.md

   }
 ```

-In the above example you can now access Event data either via key or by using the built in value type converts that will convert Flow Composite Types to Flow.SDK.ValueTypes
+In the above example you can now access Event data either via key or by using the built in value type converts that will convert Flow Composite Types to Flow.SDK.ValueTypes.

 **By Key**
 ```csharp
 momentComposite.Fields.FirstOrDefault(x => x.Key == "id").Value)